The Getaway (video game): Soundtrack

 The game's soundtrack is complemented by a title song and cutscene soundtrack, performed by the London Philharmonic Orchestra.
 The game's soundtrack was chiefly composed by Andrew Hale, while portions of the soundtrack were written by Shawn Lee.

 Censorship

 One alteration that Team Soho had to make was the removal of a vehicle and phone box logos which appeared in the initial release of the game.
-During one of Hammond's missions, a British Telecommunications (BT) van is used in a mission in which Hammond must kill the driver and take the van to assassinate a corrupt police officer.
+During one of Hammond's missions, a British Telecom (BT) van is used in a mission in which Hammond must kill the driver and take the van to assassinate a corrupt police officer.
 BT complained that it "did not want [its] name and livery associated with the violent scenes" in the game, and was worried that it "might incite attacks on [its] engineers".
 Although the initial release of the game was not recalled, subsequent production was amended to remove the offending details.